labdoyon/declarativeTask3/README.md

 # Installation
 Preferably use python3.8.1, though the program should work with all python>3.6 sys.version_info(major=3, minor=8, micro=1, releaselevel='final', serial=0)
+and <3.8.13
-install requirements with pip: <pip install -r requirements.txt>
+Install requirements with pip: <pip install -r requirements.txt>
+Install the task with <pip install -e .> (from the task main directory)